 Swap Agreements.
-The Funds will into enter into swap agreements.
+The Funds will enter into swap agreements.
 Swaps are two-party contracts entered into primarily by institutional investors for periods ranging from a day to more than one year.
 In a standard "swap" transaction, two parties agree to exchange the returns (or differentials in rates of return) earned or realized on a particular pre-determined interest rate, commodity, security, indexes, or other assets or measurable indicators.
-The gross return to be exchanged or "swapped" between the parties is calculated with respect to a "notional amount," e.g., the return on, or the increase/decrease in, value of a particular dollar amount invested in a "basket" of securities or an ETF representing a particular index or group of securities.
+The gross return to be exchanged or "swapped" between the parties is calculated with respect to a "notional amount," e.g., the return on, or the increase/decrease in, value of a particular reference asset.

 The Funds may enter into swaps to invest in a market without owning or taking physical custody of securities.
-For example, in one common type of total return swap, a Fund's counterparty will agree to pay a Fund the rate at which the specified asset or indicator (e.g., an ETF, or securities comprising a benchmark index, plus the dividends or interest that would have been received on those assets) increased in value multiplied by the relevant notional amount of the swap.
+For example, in one common type of total return swap, a Fund's counterparty will agree to pay a Fund the rate at which the specified asset or indicator (e.g., an equity security) increased in value multiplied by the relevant notional amount of the swap.
 A Fund will agree to pay to the counterparty an interest fee (based on the notional amount) and the rate at which the specified asset or indicator decreased in value multiplied by the notional amount of the swap, plus, in certain instances, commissions or trading spreads on the notional amount.

-As a result, the swap has a similar economic effect as if a Fund were to invest in the assets underlying the swap in an amount equal to the notional amount of the swap.
+As a result, the swap has a similar economic effect as if a Fund were to invest in the asset underlying the swap in an amount equal to the notional amount of the swap.
 The return to a Fund on such swap should be the gain or loss on the notional amount plus dividends or interest on the assets less the interest paid by a Fund on the notional amount.
 However, unlike cash investments in the underlying assets, a Fund will not be an owner of the underlying assets and will not have voting or similar rights in respect of such assets.